Soliz History, Family Crest & Coats of Arms

 Contemporary Notables of the name Soliz (post 1700) +

-- Rick Soliz, American Democrat politician, Candidate in primary for Texas State Board of Education 8th District, 2012
+- Rick Soliz, American Democratic Party politician, Candidate in primary for Texas State Board of Education 8th District, 2012

-- Oscar Soliz, American Democrat politician, Delegate to Democratic National Convention from Texas, 2000, 2004; Member of Democratic National Committee from Texas, 2004
+- Oscar Soliz, American Democratic Party politician, Delegate to Democratic National Convention from Texas, 2000, 2004; Member of Democratic National Committee from Texas, 2004

 - Manny Soliz (b.
 1963), American professional baseball player